actionhero/www.actionherojs.com/tutorials/plugins.md

 When creating plugins, you may find yourself wanting to do things which could normally be accomplished easily with a "top level" Actionhero project, but might be difficult from within a plugin.
 Here are some helpers:

+### Dependencies:

+- Move actionhero from `dependencies` to `devDependencies`

+basically you want to ensure that the main app and the plugin use the same "instance" of actionhero at runtime, which means they share actionhero - the dependency of the main project will be a peer of the plugin

 ### Routes:

-- `api.routes.registerRoute(method, path, action, apiVersion, matchTrailingPathParts)`
+- `route.registerRoute(method, path, action, apiVersion, matchTrailingPathParts)`
   - Add a route to the system.

 ## Config